boombick/boombick/README.md

 * 🥷 I learn AI and ML on my own and trying to apply it to my daily routines
 * 📓 I'm a blogger as well.
 Reach me out at [telegram](https://t.me/happy_devops) (In Russian, sorry)
-* 📜 And as the last point, you can put your eyes on my [full CV](https://www.linkedin.com/in/andreysinitsyn)
+* 📜 And as the last point, you can put your eyes on my [full CV](https://www.linkedin.com/in/andreysinitsyn) -->
+Nice to meet you!
+My name is Andrey Sinitsyn, and I'm a versatile IT specialist.
+Allow me to share a few details about myself:
+* 🕗 I have approximately 20 years of experience working on various themes in the IT domain.
+* 👷‍♂️➡️👨‍💻 Currently, I have transitioned from an engineering role to a managerial one.
+I am presently the Head of a (sufficiently large🙃) SRE team.
+* 💻 I am passionate about DevOps, Operations, SRE, and everything related.
+* 🥷 I am independently studying AI and ML and striving to integrate these concepts into my daily routines.
+* 📓 I also maintain a blog.
+Feel free to contact me via Telegram (Note: in Russian, my apologies).
+* 📜 Lastly, you can take a look at my [comprehensive CV](https://www.linkedin.com/in/andreysinitsyn)

 <!-- <img align="right" src="https://dev-gang.ru/static/storage/228930811996337321345827048302203503497.png" width="25%">